 Any item with a gasoline engine is prohibited in residential buildings.
-Gas barbeque grills, charcoal and lighter fluids are also prohibited items.
+Gas barbecue grills, charcoal and lighter fluids are also prohibited.
 Grilling on the campus grounds is prohibited.
-Student or groups wishing to host a barbeque should contact the catering services via Willits Hallowell Conference Center.
+Students or groups wishing to host a barbecue should contact the catering services via the Willits-Hallowell Conference Center.
 They will review the cost and offer options.